 -This took place late April 2018-

-Bali’s yoga retreat offered serious mental and physical releases so he felt the desire to attend another in the hopes of continuing self care.
+Bali’s yoga retreat offered mental and physical releases.
+The positive exerpience gave him the desire to attend another.
 A couple cars and buses, a lunch stop at a bus depot, and most of a day later, he reached Marang in the Terengganu area of Malaysia.
 The property was set beachside and the sound of waves breaking became the nonstop soundtrack of the next three days.